2004 Sacagawea Dollar Value Checker: Errors List, “D”, “S” & “P” Mint Mark Worth

 3. 2004 Die Chip Errors

-Larger die chip errors are more eye-catching and will generally be worth more than smaller, less visible ones.
-Values for 2004 Sacagawea dollars with die chips range from $50 for minor examples to $300 or more for prominent chips affecting major design elements in high grades.
+Larger, more visible die chips — especially those affecting prominent letters in “LIBERTY” or “UNITED STATES OF AMERICA” — are more valuable than tiny chips in obscure areas.
+Values for 2004 Sacagawea dollars with die chips range from $50 for minor examples to $300 or more for prominent chips on major design elements in high grades.

 4. 2004 Lamination Errors